JMyers261/PowerShell-Integrity-FIM-Creation/README.md

 This function takes in the file path and the previous hash file path as parameters.
 It then uses the functions defined in steps 2 and 3 to calculate the current hash value of the file, compare it with the previous hash value, and send an alert email if the file has been modified.
 It also updates the previous hash file with the current hash value.
 <br />
 <br />
-6. Test the script: Before using the script on a regular basis, you should test it first to make sure it's working as expected.
-To do this, you can use the Check-FileIntegrity function and pass in the path to a test file and a test previous hash file.
+ 6.	<b>Test the script:</b> Before using the script on a regular basis, you should test it first to make sure it's working as expected.
+To do this, you can use the <b>Check-FileIntegrity</b> function and pass in the path to a test file and a test previous hash file.
 For example, you can use the following command:
   <br/>
 <img src="https://imgur.com/RylZzZ9.jpg" height="80%" width="80%"/>
 <br />